for school-age children doing “distance learning”

 Click the orange button, and select “elementary” as your grade.

 Veteran head teacher Tyler Colvard will lead the Remote Together program.
 Tyler, who holds a masters degree in early childhood education, has been a teacher for nearly a decade, working with children of a range of ages and needs.
 They’ve been at CCS since 2016, and before that they were a founding teacher at the Little Green Schoolhouse.
 Since March, they have been managing at-home and online education for several children.
-Teacher Tyler will be joined by teachers Eliza and Lee.
+Teacher Tyler will be joined by teachers Lee and Ryan.

 Frequently Asked Questions